cemsayilar/Deloitte_Analytics_Cognitive/README.md

 WHERE CONTRACT_TYPE = 'FULL_TIME' AND JOB_ROLE = 'Developer'
 ```

-### d) SQL to display number employees work in each job role:
+### d) SQL query to display number employees work in each job role:
 ```sql
 SELECT JOB_ROLE, COUNT(*)
 FROM EMPLOYEES
 GROUP BY JOB_ROLE
 ```

-### e) SQL to display Number of new employees per Department Name by year:
+### e) SQL query to display number of new employees per department name by year:
 ```sql
 /* Find my solution and visualization in python_case file.
 ```

-### f) SQL to display the departments whose average salary is equal or higher than 2000$:
+### f) SQL query to display the departments those average salary equal or higher then 2000$:
 ```sql
 SELECT DEPARTMENT_NAME, AVG(SALARY) AS AVERAGE_SALARY
 FROM DEVELOPERS